briandconnelly/nicheconstruct/paper/02_methods.md

 In our expanded model, populations modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
-We perform simulations using this model to explore how niche construction affects this adaptation process and whether selective feedbacks allow cooperation to be maintained.
+We perform simulations using this model to explore how niche construction affects this adaptation process and whether selective feedbacks enable cooperation to be maintained.

 ## Model Description